Energy magnetization and transport in systems with a non-zero Berry curvature in a magnetic field: Formalism

-The factor of 2 is for the spin degeneracy\footnote{In principle, the energy eigenvalues will also be modified due to Zeeman coupling of the spin magnetic moment with the magnetic field.
-But that will not change any of the main results, and we can neglect it.}.
+The sum $\sum_s$ accounts for the two spin species.
+In the above expression, $\tilde{f}_{_{\vec{k}}}$ has implicit dependence on spin due to the Zeeman splitting.
 Here, $\tilde{f}_{_{\vec{k}}}$ is the distribution function and in thermodynamic equilibrium, it reduces to the Fermi distribution function, $f_{_{\vec{k}}} = \frac{1}{e^{\beta \left(\varepsilon_{_{\vec{k}}} - \mu \right)} + 1}$.
 When an external electromagnetic field, chemical potential gradient or temperature gradient is applied, the distribution function is modified to $\tilde{f}_{_{\vec{k}}} = f_{_{\vec{k}}} + g_{_{\vec{k}}}$, where $g_{_{\vec{k}}}$ is the non-equilibrium contribution.
 We calculate $g_{_{\vec{k}}}$ for a two dimensional system within the Boltzmann transport formalism in Section \ref{sec:complete-expression}.
 Up to linear order in the external fields, $g_{_{\vec{k}}}$ contributes to regular Ohmic conduction, the regular Hall effect, and the regular Nernst effect.
 In the presence of a non-zero Berry curvature, the equilibrium part of the distribution contributes to the anomalous Hall effect and the anomalous Nernst effect, up to linear order in the external electric field, temperature gradient, and chemical potential gradient.